UnikMask/iroh-vim/README.md

 However, by making it functional, it lost a bit of that demonic vibe.
 The source code, however, still implements more demonic names right now.

-Also, that means I did not make the colorscheme based on
+Also, that means I did not make the colorscheme based on Iroh from Avatar:
+The Last Airbender.
+I only realized his looks were pretty similar to this theme after making it.
+Originally, the theme would have been called Damien.

 Screenshots/ Examples
 ---------------------